matthew-hub/steam-api-server/README.md

 const port = 8080; // PORT
 const STEAM_API_KEY = 'YOUR STEAM WEB API KEY';
 ```
-5. All API calls are located in the `"Routers"` folder.
+5. All API are located in the `"api"` folder.
 Same as below.
-6. It's similar to the Steam Web API, you only use methods and parameters, see below.
+6. It's similar to the Steam Web API, you use methods, parameters or query, see below.
 7. Create request on client side.

 ### Request URL format